Net Nanny Review 2024: Good Enough for Your Family?

 What apps can Net Nanny block?

-Net Nanny is able to detect and block any app on Android, but it’s only able to block 120+ apps on iOS devices.
-It’s, unfortunately, unable to block Windows and macOS apps.
-For families with lots of Apple devices, I would recommend Qustodio — it’s also able to block all apps on Android, Windows, and macOS, but it can detect and block 9,000+ iOS apps.
+Net Nanny is able to detect and block 120+ apps on iOS devices, but unfortunately, none on Windows or macOS devices.
+For families with lots of Apple devices, I would recommend Qustodio — it’s also able to block all apps on Android, Windows, and macOS, but it can detect and block 20,000+ iOS apps.

 Does Net Nanny monitor texts and phone calls?